yvonne0711/sales-tracker/dashboard/README.md

 ### Install Dependencies

-First, ensure you have all required libraries installed.
+First, ensure you will need to install the required libraries.
 You can install them using the following command:

 ```bash
 pip install -r requirements.txt